 Sir Rupert Jackson joined chambers in 1973 and practised here until 1998, specialising in professional negligence, insurance and construction work.
 He returned to Chambers in March 2018, after serving as a judge for some 20 years.

-During his practise at the Bar, Sir Rupert appeared as counsel in both domestic and international arbitrations, principally in London and Hong Kong.
+During his practice at the Bar, Sir Rupert appeared as counsel in both domestic and international arbitrations, principally in London and Hong Kong.
 He also sat as arbitrator.

 Sir Rupert and John Powell QC jointly wrote Jackson & Powell on Professional Negligence, which first appeared in 1982.
 That work is now in its eighth edition, entitled Jackson & Powell on Professional Liability, with contributions from many members of chambers.
 It is the leading textbook in the field.